18 Weeks Pregnant: The 18th Week of Pregnancy

-Your figure is continuing to change, and most people can recognize that you are pregnant, especially if you are only wearing maternity clothes.
+Your figure is continuing to change, and most people can recognize that you are pregnant, especially if you are wearing maternity clothes.
 However, there are many other changes that are occurring that no one can see.
-Your cardiovascular system is also affected by your pregnancy, and you may experience some low blood pressure.
+Your cardiovascular system is affected by your pregnancy, and you may experience low blood pressure.
 This is why it is important to make sure you go from a lying/sitting position to a standing position slowly.
-This decreases the amount of dizziness that you may experience.*
+This decreases the amount of dizziness that you may experience.

 How big is your baby?

 Your baby is now about 6.29 inches (16 cm) long and weighs 5 ½ ounces (.16 kg).*

 What is happening with your baby?

 Many of you are looking forward to your third prenatal visit.
 This visit will consist of a couple of different procedures.
 You may be offered a regular sonogram or a level II sonogram.
 A level II sonogram is simply an ultrasound that looks at a particular part of the baby’s development.
 It allows your healthcare provider to visualize more details like the chambers of the heart.
-Other than the advanced technology, it is similar to a level I sonogram.
+Aside from the advanced technology, it is similar to a level I sonogram.
 You will also most likely have a Maternal Serum Alpha-Fetoprotein Screening (MSAFP) or Alpha-Fetoprotein Test (AFP) during this visit.
 MSAFP is a screening test that examines the level of alpha-fetoprotein in the mother’s blood during pregnancy.
 This is not a diagnostic test.
 It is often part of the triple test screening that assesses whether further diagnostic testing may be needed.

 Tips for making your pregnancy better: